correlation-one/discourse-docker/README.md

 ### Getting Started

-After making changes to the forum code, the docker image has to be built from the discourse repo.
-Follow instructions in the repo.
-Once the docker image is created, ensure that it is tagged with the image name specified in `launcher`, `image/auto_build.rb` and `image/discourse_dev/Dockerfile` and that it has the `latest` tag attached to it.
+After making changes to the forum code, push the code to the correlation-one/discourse repo.
+Create a docker image from the code changes by running `cd images/` and `ruby auto_build.rb base`, making sure the repository specified in `image/base/Dockerfile` is correct.
 Run `./launcher rebuild app` from the root of this repo.
 If deploying on a new machine, extract the `containers/app.yml` from a snapshot or existing instance and place it in `containers`.
 Ensure that the ssl bundle for the site (contains all intermediary certs) is located in `/var/discourse/shared/standalone/ssl/ssl.crt` and the ssl private key is at `/var/discourse/shared/standalone/ssl/ssl.key`.

 Create brand new configurations with ./discourse-setup.
 It is currently hosted on Google Cloud and requires a load balancer with named port "https".
 ### Directory Structure